 - 1. In the Target Cross Slope or Target Mainfall screen, select Section from the Type drop-down list. - 2.
 Tap the Memories icon on the right-hand side of the Memory field.
 The Section Memories screen opens. - 3.
-Select a section and tap the overflow icon on the right-hand side of the memory.
-Select Edit.
+Select a section and tap the overflow icon Select Edit.
 The Edit Section screen opens. - 4.
-Tap inside any of the fields to directly edit them. - 5.
-Tap on the point you want to edit.
+Tap inside any of the fields to directly edit them.

+5. Tap on the point you want to edit.
 You can either edit the numeric fields directly or you can touch and hold the point with your finger on the screen and then drag and drop it to its new position.